fmalina/revisions-blocl/activism/privateislandwhybritain.md

 Poverty.
 The government has stopped short of openly declaring war on the poor.
 But how different would the situation be if it had?

-Right to Buy was a massive handout to people who weren’t supposed to need handouts.
-In fact, that was why they got the handout – because they were the kind of people who didn’t need handouts.
+Right to Buy was a massive handout to people who weren't supposed to need handouts.
+In fact, that was why they got the handout – because they were the kind of people who didn't need handouts.

 It was Britain’s biggest privatisation by far, worth some £40 billion in its first twenty-five years.
 But the money earned from selling Britain’s vast